ydu-sci/ReproduceHowDoesDrugFindTargetBindingSite/README.md

   h.
 Load the amber-start.cms file to the Maestro and configure the Desmond according to the
-     JACS paper, such as NVT ensemble at 310K using the Nose-Hoover thermostat with a relaxation time of 1.0 ps, all bond lengths to H constrained using M-SHAKE, especially and the line backend = { force = { nonbond = { far = { type = gse n_k = [32 32 32] } } } } to the .cfg file.
+     JACS paper, such as NVT ensemble at 310K using the Nose-Hoover thermostat with a relaxation time of 1.0 ps, all bond lengths to H constrained using M-SHAKE, especially add the line backend = { force = { nonbond = { far = { type = gse n_k = [32 32 32] } } } } to the .cfg file.

   i.
 Write the .cms, .cfg and .msj files to the disk and transfer these files to the GPU node for MD